 While visiting the Fort Worth Water Gardens, you can also explore other attractions in the downtown area, such as Sundance Square, the Kimbell Art Museum or the Amon Carter Museum.

 The tragic history of the Fort Worth Water Gardens

-Cost, Location and Parking at The Fort Worth Water Gardens
+Cost, Location, and Parking at The Fort Worth Water Gardens

-One of the greatest things about Fort Worth is how many great free things there are to do the city.
-Th water gardens is one of them!
-It’s completely free to visit and is open any time of day.
+One of the greatest things about Fort Worth is how many great free things there are to do in the city and in Tarrant County.
+The water gardens are completely free to visit and open any time of day.

 The Fort Worth Water Gardens are located on the southeastern edge of downtown, directly across the street from the Fort Worth Convention Center, and about a 10-15 minute walk from Sundance Square, or about a 10 minute drive from the Fort Worth Stockyards.